Ivan Pavlov: Pavlov Psychology & Classical Conditioning

 Getty/AnnaStills

-Pavlov’s psychology of classical conditioning
+Pavlov’s psychology of classical conditioning: From neutral stimulus to conditioned action

 Sir Charles Sherrington theorized that the spinal reflex was composed of integrated actions of the nervous system that involved stimulation of the nerves in sending impulses to the body's many nerve centers.
 Building on Sherrington's work, Pavlov drew on the connections between the conditional and spinal reflex.
-Pavlov added additional components to his work, including cortical and subcortical influences, the brain's mosaic action, sleep's effect, and the effects of disturbances between cortical excitation and inhibition.
+Pavlov added additional components to his work, including cortical and subcortical influences, the brain's mosaic action, sleep's effect, and the effects of disturbances between the cerebral cortical excitation and inhibition.

-The impact of classical conditioning
+The impact of classical conditioning and understanding conditioned response

-Pavlov's contributions to science have been considered able to be made possible by his willingness to work with normal, healthy dogs in the most natural conditions possible.
+Pavlov's contributions to science have been considered to be made possible by his willingness to work with normal, healthy dogs in the most natural conditions possible.
 Pavlov's success may have resulted from thinking outside the box to devise a way to yield measurable physiological effects that revealed the response by the brain.
 Often considered his most significant contribution to psychology, Pavlovian conditioning refers to the changes in behavior caused by the relationship between a neutral stimulus and a significant event.

 In 1930, late in his career, Ivan Pavlov attempted to apply his laws to explain human psychoses.
 He believed people shut themselves off from the world to rid themselves of noise and activity that overstimulated them.
 This idea became the basis for treating psychiatric patients in Russia using quiet, non-stimulating environments.